 Create the Right Process

 As mentioned, your performance development process may not resemble that followed by another organization.
 However, the same building blocks will be used across the board.
 These include the following:

 - Fair Warning: Make sure that your team knows when you will be conducting performance reviews.
 At a minimum, this should occur once per quarter, but more frequent reviews are even better.
 By providing timely notice of reviews, employees can develop their performance plans and strategies.

 - Review Performance: In their development plan, each employee should review their performance, including what went right, what went wrong, and where opportunities for growth and development lie.

 - Set Improvement Goals: Employees should outline goals for their improvement.
-These must be specific, aligned with their role on the team, the team’s role in the department, and the department’s role in achieving business objectives.
+These must be specific and aligned with their role on the team, the team’s role in the department, and the department’s role in achieving business objectives.

 - Create a Path: Once goals have been set, the employee should state specifically how they intend to reach those goals and what they need from the company or the manager to do that.
 Some of the steps employees might consider include eLearning, mentorship programs, special projects to build skills and knowledge, and additional training/retraining.